taszap/gitbook-workshop/web-app.md

-# The midjourney Web App
+# The madjourney Web App

 - [Using the Web App](web-app.md#using-the-web-app)
   - [Where Is It?](web-app.md#where-is-it)